 So you can see that teething happens at a time when your baby is developing fast.
 They are becoming more chatty, starting to explore family foods, beginning to go into the long, long phase of putting everything in their mouth, and also starting to develop different sleep habits causing them to need naps, and to have really bad grumps if they don’t get enough good-quality sleep.

 Hang in there, make sure your little one gets extra cuddles and enough naps, and look for other reasons for your baby’s behaviour before blaming those cute little pearls.
-Oh, and DO go out and buy first baby toothbrush!
+Oh, and DO go out and buy their first baby toothbrush!